-The following article was written by Florida Capital Bank’s VP of Warehouse Operations, Jacqueline Ring.
+The following article was written by FLCBank’s VP of Warehouse Operations, Jacqueline Ring.
 She was originally featured in the March edition of the Scotsman Guide.
 We hope you enjoy her insights on how utilizing a warehouse line of credit could be beneficial for your business.

 That process gets a bit more involved when you become the lender.
 When you’re the lender, you become responsible for all of the initial, interim and final disclosures; quality control to make sure the loan complies with state and federal regulations; and, of course, selling the loan to an investor to repay your

 warehouse line, among other things.

 As with all major financial services, some lenders are more qualified than others, so you will need to do some research first.
 It’s important to know what to expect before you approach a warehouse bank with your application.
 Even more important, however, is learning what those banks will expect from you.
 At minimum, a warehouse bank will want to see a record of success and the right ratios in your application.
 For starters, most warehouse banks will look at your employment history.
 A strong track record of sound mortgage origination is one key factor banks consider before deciding to issue a warehouse line.

 They will want to see at least three years of origination experience before they will take a candidate seriously.
 Additionally, you’ll have to meet the warehouse bank’s net worth and liquidity requirements.
 Banks may vary but your typical warehouse-line-to-net-worth ratio should be no higher than 15:1.
 If you’re requesting a warehouse line of $2 million, for example, you would need a minimum net worth of $133,333.
 Your liquid assets should be at least 30 percent of that net worth or a minimum of $40,000 in this example.
 Most warehouse banks also will expect you to have some equity in each loan.
 Banks will usually fund up to 99 percent of the note amount.
 Any additional funds needed at disbursement will have to be supplied by you.